Lionheart (UK wrestler): Other promotions

 In 2008, McCallum competed for the ROH World Championship against then-champion Nigel McGuinness at a One Pro Wrestling show in a triple threat match also involving Keith Myatt.
 In January 2011, McCallum competed for Total Nonstop Action Wrestling (TNA), losing to Jeff Jarrett at a houseshow in Glasgow, Scotland.
 Later that year he also competed for WWE, losing to Justin Gabriel in a dark match on SmackDown in Liverpool, England.

 Death

 On 19 June 2019, McCallum's death was announced on Twitter by ICW.
-His death was ruled a suicide.
+It was ruled he ended his own life.

 McCallum had last tweeted the previous evening, in which he quoted the TV series After Life: "One day you will eat your last meal, you will smell your last flower, you will hug your friend for the last time.
 You might not know it's the last time, that's why you must do everything you love with passion."

+Legacy and honours

+Numerous tributes would be paid to Lionheart after his death, including from Drew McIntyre and The Rock.
+The final scheduled Pro Wrestling Elite event went ahead weeks after his death in tribute to him.
+This event featured Grado, Jack Jester, BT Gunn, Leyton Buzzard and saw Andy Wild win the UEWA European Heavyweight Championship which Lionheart's death had left vacant.

+Insane Championship Wrestling hosted the Lionheart League tournament on the WWE Network between 28 November 2020 and 6 February 2021.
+The finals saw Sha Samuels defeat Stevie Boy.

+Lionheart was inducted into the ICW Hall of Fame on 18 June 2023 by The Kinky Party (Jack Jester and Sha Samuels).